wvwwvwwv/scalable-concurrent-containers/README.md

 [Work-in-progress](##Milestones)

-scc::TreeIndex is a scan-optimized concurrent index structure.
-Locks are only acquired on structural changes, and non-destructive insert/update/delete/read/scan operations are totally lock-free.
+scc::TreeIndex is a B+-tree variant optimized for read operations.
+Locks are only acquired on structural changes, and read/scan operations are purely read-only.

 ## Changelog

+#### 0.3.2
+Make scc::HashMap pass Valgrind by deallocating arrays immediately on drop
 #### 0.3.1
 APIs stabilized
 #### 0.2.13